ethanpost/quizk.ing/_tools/main_prompt.md

 You will create a quiz that contains the most relevant information and not a lot of trivial details.

+Be sure to add a final master answer key to the questions at the end of the file.

 1. Generate a detailed outline that includes major and minor points from the material in the transcript.
 Make sure to conclude the outline with a detailed list of terms and thier definitions.
 Outlines should follow the format of the following example:

 ## Ancient Egypt Overview